rss feed

 “I’ve become my target audience.
 How depressing is that?”

-The reasons for my retirement from the baths are many, so let’s just say it doesn’t mix well with my recovery from crystal meth addiction.
+The reasons for my retirement from the baths are many.
+Let’s just say it doesn’t mix well with my recovery from crystal meth addiction.
 That, and I always left with athlete’s foot anyway.

-For the more adventurous among you, a little advice: should you approach an open room with lighting so dim you can’t make out the occupant inside… trust his judgment.
+But, for the more adventurous among you, here’s one last piece of advice: should you approach an open room with lighting so dim you can’t make out the occupant inside… trust his judgment.

 Just to let you know… my retirement from the baths came when a twenty-something came up to me and stated “I bet you where really hot when you were young.”
 The bubble had burst.